-PHM388H1 Minor Ailments

-The management of minor, self-limiting and self-diagnosed ailments such as rashes, cold sores and hay fever is within the scope of practice for pharmacists.
+PHM388H1 Self-Care Perspectives and Pharmacotherapy for Minor Ailments D. Sibbald The management of minor, self-limiting and self-diagnosed ailments such as rashes, cold sores and hay fever is within the scope of practice for pharmacists.
 This course is designed to build and enhance students' knowledge and skills necessary for contemporary and future pharmacy practice in the area of self-care and minor ailments.
 This course will cover the management of conditions not covered in other